 Starting Conversations About Academics

 The first semester of college is an amazing milestone for both your student and you.
 One thing's for sure: You'll have lots to talk about, and throughout the term, you'll probably want to check in and ask questions about how things are going in class.
-Below, we've put together a list of major dates and conversations starters to help guide your student's progress.
+We've put together a list of major dates and conversations starters to help guide your student's progress.

 The First Week: 9/13